 Identify high litter areas and post signs.
 Provide trash receptacles if it makes sense.
 Ask for help from local police departments to enforce littering fines.

 Educational Seminars and Materials – The Commission sponsored their first Storm Water Educational Forum for public works departments in September of 2009.
 We plan to make this an annual event to help our seven local communities meet their required storm water management educational requirements.
-We will also continue to make available educational materials to residents through the Deal Lake website, town websites and newsletters, and the Friends of Deal Lake.
+We will also continue to make available educational materials to residents through the Deal Lake website, town websites and newsletters, and lake friends.
 Important topics include:

 Proper use of fertilizers ( New laws has made this easier) Web link.